Przemo200/Analysis-of-apartment-prices-in-Wroclaw/README.md

 # 📊 Apartments price analysis & prediction in Wroclaw

 ## 🌟 Project overview
 This project aims to analyze apartment prices in Wroclaw, Poland using a real-world dataset.
 The analysis includes extensive data cleaning, exploratory data analysis (EDA) and the construction of machine learning models to predict property prices.
-The goal is to offer insights into key price drivers and build tools to help buyers, sellers, investors, and real estate agents make better data-driven decisions.
+The goal is to offer insights into key price drivers and build tools to help buyers, sellers, investors and real estate agents make better data-driven decisions.

 ---